Neural Operator: Learning Maps Between Function Spaces: Introduction

-\paragraph{Learning PDE Solution Operators.} Supervised learning has the potential to address these challenges when designed in a way that allows for the emulation of mappings between function spaces \citep{khoo2017solving,lu2019deeponet,Kovachki,nelsen2020random,li2020fourier,li2020multipole,li2020neural, patel2021physics, opschoor2020deep, schwab2019deep, o2020derivative, wu2020data}.
-In PDE applications, the governing equations are by definition local, whilst the solution operator exhibits non-local properties.
+\paragraph{Learning PDE Solution Operators.} In PDE applications, the governing differential equations are by definition local, whilst the solution operator exhibits non-local properties.
 Such non-local effects can be described by integral operators explicitly in the spatial domain, or by means of spectral domain multiplication; convolution is an archetypal example.
 For integral equations, the graph approximations of Nystr\"om type \citep{belongie2002spectral} provide a consistent way of connecting different grid or data structures arising in computational methods and understanding their continuum limits \citep{von2008consistency,trillos2018variational,trillos2020error}.
 For spectral domain calculations, there are well-developed tools that exist for approximating the continuum \citep{boyd2001chebyshev,trefethen2000spectral}.
-For these reasons, neural networks that incorporate non-locality via integral operators or spectral domain calculations are natural.
-This is the governing principle underlying our work aimed at designing mesh invariant neural network approximations for the solution operators of PDEs.
+However, these approaches for approximating integral operators are not data-driven.
+Neural networks present a natural approach for learning-based integral operator approximations since they can incorporate non-locality.
+However, standard neural networks are limited to the discretization of training data and hence, offer a poor approximation to the integral operator.
+We tackle this issue here by proposing the framework of neural operators.